niwo/cloudstack-cli/README.md

 ## Status

-Only a fraction of the CS commands is implemented yet...
+Not all Cloudstack commands implemented yet.

 ## Contributing